christophehurpeau/yarn-deduplicate/README.md

 # yarn-berry-deduplicate

-*This is a fork of [yarn-deduplicate](https://www.npmjs.com/package/yarn-deduplicate) for yarn berry. *
+_This is a fork of [yarn-deduplicate](https://www.npmjs.com/package/yarn-deduplicate) for yarn berry. _

 Cleans up `yarn.lock` by removing duplicates.

 Yarn berry includes [`yarn dedupe`](https://yarnpkg.com/cli/dedupe) that currently only supports "highest" strategy.
 Follow this issue: https://github.com/yarnpkg/berry/issues/2297.

-In the meantime, this is a fork of [yarn-deduplicate](https://www.npmjs.com/package/yarn-deduplicate) that works with both highest and fewer strategies.
+In the meantime, this is a fork of [yarn-deduplicate](https://www.npmjs.com/package/yarn-deduplicate) that works with both highest and fewer (renamed "mostCommon") strategies as well as a new "fewerHighest" strategy which combines "mostCommon" and "highest".

 ## Usage